-Next, we are going to evaluate the QNM frequencies based on the direct integration method.
-With the same consideration as $\c(\q)$, we rescale $\F(r)$ as \be \ee where \be r=r_++(r_A-r_+)x\,. \ee Then, the rescaled field $\y(x)$ is regular at its domain $[0,1]$ and we can easily obtain its series solutions near the event horizon $(x=0)$ and acceleration horizon $(x=1)$.
-Based on them, we can perform the direct integration method to get the QNMs.
+Next, we will evaluate the QNM frequencies using the direct integration method.
+Similar to our consideration of $\c(\q)$, we also rescale the radial function $\F(r)$ as \be \ee where \be r=r_++(r_A-r_+)x\,. \ee Then, the rescaled field $\y(x)$ is regular at its domain $x\in [0,1]$ and we can easily obtain its series solution near the event horizon $(x=0)$ and the acceleration horizon $(x=1)$.
+Based on this, we can perform the direct integration method to obtain the QNMs.